gridgo/gridgo-docs/getting_started/install/index.rst

 Install Gridgo
 ==============

+Gridgo requires Java 11 so you should make sure `JDK 11 <https://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ is installed.
+Gridgo is tested with ``Oracle JDK`` but any other JDK should be fine.

-Gridgo can be easily installed using Maven.
+Gridgo itself can be easily installed using Maven.
 It is also split into several independent components that can be installed separately:

 **Install gridgo-core**